-Pyramid lake is a remnant of Lake Lahontan, which used to cover a large portion of Nevada.
-The Paiute Tribe have lived off of Pyramid Lake and the near half a million acres of surrounding land for centuries.
+Pyramid Lake is a remnant of Lake Lahontan, which used to cover a large portion of Nevada.
+The Paiute Tribe has lived off of Pyramid Lake and the nearly half a million acres of surrounding land for centuries.
 Members of the tribe speak pridefully on the history of the lake and they have tales of fish weighing in over 80 pounds!
 However, only a few photos have been documented to show the size of the fish that historically grew in this special lake.
 Pyramid Fly Co. is very appreciative of the Paiute Tribe for sharing this amazing fishery with the public.

 Fish Species Found In Pyramid Lake: